h-milz/wireless-gk/README.md

 I did not pursue the idea for a number of years but in April 2024, I stumbled across a [Youtube video](https://www.youtube.com/watch?v=Ek9ydo4c_C4) by a Czech guy named "rockykoplik" demoing a device he had prototyped.
 Sadly, this project seems to fly under the radar for some reason.
 The web shop is closed.
 In any case, an earlier post in the [VGuitarForums](https://www.vguitarforums.com/smf/index.php?msg=257890) states that the system causes a latency of 16 ms. Another [post](https://www.vguitarforums.com/smf/index.php?msg=251550) says 13-17 ms. We'll talk about latency later.

-This triggered my wish to restart my former idea with more recent components, like
+This triggered my wish to restart my former idea with more recent components using WiFi, like

-  * ESP32-C5 MCUs (as soon as available - development can also take place with the C6)
+  * ESP32-C5 MCUs (of which I have two sample DevKits from Espressif)

   * 8-channel ADCs and DACs by AKM